Ch4s3r/cat_sitting_book/src/cleaning_toilet.md

 ## Red carpet
 Please also clean the pellets that are in front of the cat toilet, just grab the vacuum and away they go.

+## Misinformation?!
+If something is not where it should belong to, eg cleaning stuff, trash bags, please don't be shy and give me a call.